heribellaco/hugo/content/blog/Is-rubbing-the-cause-of-keratoconus.md

 ### Occam’s razor

 Have you heard the phrase?
 "The best explanations are the simplest ones."
 This is commonly called *"The occam razor."* (Wikipedia, 2021) This idea is frequently attributed to English Franciscan friar **William of Ockham** (c.
 1287–1347), a scholastic philosopher and theologian.

-In The Summa Theologica of Thomas Aquinas (1225–1274) states that *"it is superfluous to suppose that what can be accounted for by a few principles has been produced by many."*
+Even Thomas Aquinas(1225–1274), In it's "Summa Theologica" states that *"it is superfluous to suppose that what can be accounted for by a few principles has been produced by many."*

- Most of the time we imagine that the answers are complicated and difficult to find.
-We let our biases dictate how we see a situation and react like in the past; however, it is useful to take a step back and see the situation in a new light.
+ Most of the time we imagine that the answers are complicated and difficult.
+We let our biases dictate how we see a situation and react like in the past; however, it is useful to see the situation in a new light.
 When we do this, the answer comes to us in a moment of inspiration, we just did not see it before.

 ### Correlation and Causation